Lunar Orbiter Image Recovery Project: Hardware and funding

-Posts to the blog continued, but with little substance until suddenly NASA announced a press conference.
-On November 13, 2008 NASA held a press conference and announced that they were releasing the first image that had been restored: a striking image, taken on August 23, 1966, of the Earth as viewed, for the very first time, from the Moon.
+On November 13, 2008, NASA held a press conference and announced that they were releasing the first image that had been restored: a striking image, taken on August 23, 1966, of the Earth as viewed, for the very first time, from the Moon.
 This was a major milestone that showed that the tapes and the tape drives were both good.
 Preliminary analysis showed that the image had "four times the dynamic range of the ... [original] film image and up to twice the ultimate resolution".
 The NASA Exploration Systems Mission Directorate (ESMD) had sponsored the team so far with a small grant of $100,000.
 With these results, more funds were released—another $150,000 to complete a major restoration of the drives and to create the demodulation hardware needed for the other tapes.
 Gregory Schmidt, deputy director of the NASA Lunar Science Institute at Ames said, "Now that we've demonstrated the capability to retrieve images, our goal is to complete the tape drives' restoration and move toward retrieving all of the images on the remaining tapes".

 Within a month, the next round of funding came through and restoration began in earnest.
 The heads, capstan and rotor motors were being restored by two different companies.
 New documentation about the demodulation was discovered, and the team began building a board by hand.
 Custom belts were being manufactured to replace the old ones.
 Software was being written to process the digital images.
 The biggest expense was the heads, which cost around $8,000 each to be refurbished.

 On March 21, 2009, the team announced that they had rescued an un-demodulated image from one of the tapes, using the newly perfected demodulation system.
 The image, of the crater Copernicus, is from the Lunar Orbiter 2 spacecraft taken on November 24, 1966.
 NASA Scientist Martin Swetnick was quoted in a Time magazine article from 1966, calling this image "one of the great pictures of the century".